How to Mirror an Image in Photoshop CC

-In this Photoshop tutorial, we'll learn how to create a classic mirror image effect with any photo by turning one side of the image into a mirror reflection of the other!
-This popular effect is often used in album covers and movie posters, and as we'll see, it's very simple to achieve.
-As always, I'll cover every step along the way so that even if you're a beginner, you can easily follow along!
+In this tutorial, I show you how to mirror an image in Photoshop by flipping one side of your photo to create its own mirror reflection!
+This popular Photoshop effect is often used in album covers and movie posters, and as we'll see, it's super easy to create.
+As always, I cover every step along the way so even if you're new to Photoshop, you can easily follow along.

-Here's how the mirror image effect will look when we're done:
+And here's how the mirror effect will look when we're done:

 Let's get started!